google/osdfir-infrastructure/docs/troubleshooting.md

 ## Troubleshoot OSDFIR Infrastructure Issues

-OSDFIR Infrastructure Helm charts provide an easy way to install and manage open source Digital Forensics & Incident Response (DFIR) tools on Kubernetes.
+OSDFIR Infrastructure provides an easy way to install and manage open source Digital Forensics & Incident Response (DFIR) tools on Kubernetes.

-This guide explains how to troubleshoot common issues related to OSDFIR Infrastructure's Helm chart.
+This guide explains how to troubleshoot common issues related to OSDFIR Infrastructure's deployment using *kubectl*.
+A [Kubernetes dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) can optionally be deployed to troubleshoot the same concepts, but will not be covered as part of this guide.

 ### Common issues